/

-There’s not many foods that compare with a good burger, and healthy ones like these are worth making regularly.
+There’s not many foods that compare with a good beef burger, and healthy ones like these are worth making regularly.

 Mince or ground beef is not only one of the most affordable cuts of grass-fed beef, but it’s also a good ethical choice as there is always a lot of it, when there is only so much of the premium steaks on every cow.
 If you’re considering buying a half or quarter of a cow, or raising your own cattle for beef, it’s a good idea to have plenty of delicious and easy mince recipes on hand.